Общие торговые условия

 - The method of packaging corresponds to the nature of the goods and distance to the place of delivery.
 The standard packing materials are PVC foil, bag, corrugated cardboard.
 Seller reserves the right to change the method of packaging.
 The buyer is obliged to subsequently dispose of packaging in accordance with the law, the purchaser will be regarded as the originator.
 In the case that the package will be explicitly marked as returnable to seller, the buyer is obliged to return the packaging to the Seller within 10 days after receipt of goods, otherwise obliged to pay for this package to seller.

-- The buyer is obliged without undue delay, within 5 days after receipt of the goods or services to carry out their inspection, the latest chance the buyer may claim obvious defects of the product or service or no complete order.
+- The buyer is obliged without undue delay, within 24 hours after receipt of the goods or services to carry out their inspection, the latest chance the buyer may claim obvious defects of the product or service or no complete order.
 If buyer does not complain about obvious defects or no complete order immediately after passing inspection within the deadline stated in the preceding sentence, the right of the claimed defect in violation of this provision of the GTC expires.
+Other deadlines for making a complaint are listed in the valid Claim rules.

 - If the transport of goods thwarted by the buyer or by the carrier, so automatically there is a change to the delivery parity EXW residence of the seller INCOTERMS 2020, and the buyer is obliged to pay the seller the vain transport costs and other damages incurred to the seller.
 Goods are also considered delivered when the buyer fails to accept the delivery or thwarts its delivery.